 This course introduces students to issues of free expression and First Amendment law and their manifestation in the legal system, particularly the U.S. Supreme Court.
-Broadly put, the course analyzea the history, political and philosophocal arguments, legal cases, and controls associated with communicating freely.
+Broadly put, the course analyze the history, political and philosophical arguments, legal cases, and controls associated with communicating freely.

 ECON 190 Principles of Economics

 Analysis of how individuals, firms, and nations make choices given limited resources; determinants of decision making in market economies; the political economy of income, employment, and inflation in the aggregate; the role of government and the Federal reserve.

 EDL 101 J1 or J2